 Thankfully, if Ntsiki wanted to tell her story, she wouldn’t have had to use #MeToo.
 That hashtag, as many may already know, went viral in October 2017.
 It gained global traction and attention after thousands and thousands of brave women (and some men) posted their stories on social media of being sexually abused or assaulted.
 It was dubbed the “Me Too Movement”.

-In addition to revealing just how prevalent sexual assault is and how it hasn’t been properly dealt with, the trending topic also shed light on consent, and how it isn’t always just a matter of “yes” or “no” when it comes to accepting or rejecting sexual advances.
+In addition to revealing just how prevalent sexual assault is and how it hasn’t been appropriately dealt with, the trending topic also shed light on consent, and how it isn’t always just a matter of “yes” or “no” when it comes to accepting or rejecting sexual advances.
 It’s a nuanced issue that needs to be looked at from many angles, and not just once.

 As an article on Planned Parenthood points out: “ Consent is never implied by things like your past behaviour, what you wear, or where you go.
 Sexual consent is always clearly communicated — there should be no question or mystery.
 Silence is not consent.
 And it’s not just important the first time you’re with someone.
 Couples who’ve had sex before or even ones who’ve been together for a long time also need to consent before sex — every time.”